GauriP/machine-learning/projects/capstone/project_report_template.md

 ### Project Overview

 This project will be using the Austin Animal shelter data provided by Austin Animal Center to predict the outcomes for shelter animals.
 This data is part of a completed competition on Kaggle website.
 According to the sources, 8-12 million animals enter shelters every year and about 5-9 million of those animals are euthanized.
 In this project we will be exploring the data provided to understand the trends behind the animal adoptions for the city of Austin.
-We will be starting of with Exploratory Data Analysis, both visual and statistical data.
+We will be starting of with Exploratory Data Analysis using both visual and statistical data.
 Once we get an idea about the correlations in the data, we will use classification methods to predict if the animal will adopted or not.
 This is a multi-class classification problem, and we will get the benchmark for the analysis comparison from the outcomes of the data science competition on kaggle.

 ### Problem Statement

-The goal is to predict the outcome for an animal which enters the animal shelter. the rpocess to be followed is:
+The goal is to predict the outcome for an animal which enters the animal shelter.
+The process to be followed is:

     - Download the data from Kaggle website.
     - Preprocess the data columns as explained in the exploratory data analysis section.
     - Run the benchmark DecisionTree algorithm.
-    - Gather the probability of the outcome .
+    - Gather the probability of the outcome.
     - Run the RandomForest algorithm on the data.
     - Run GridsearchCV and RandomizedCV algorithm to tune the model.
     - Compare the output from the different algorithms and complete analysis.

 The Output of the algorithm will give us the probability of outcome for each output category.

 Skills and tools used in the project:

 	- Python 2.7